What is a Pivot Table Slicer?

 As illustrated in the above figure.
 Multiple slicers are used those are the product, country, and category.
-Fruit is selected from the value category.
+The fruit is selected from the value category.
 Mango and Apple are selected from Product options.
 Australia, Canada, France are chosen from country values.

 Consequently, the data displayed in the pivot table on the left contains column data for the values of fruit, i.e. Apple and Mango.
 The rows are only for the country options selected.

-- It is used to create various views out of PivotTable in Excel based on the filters and visualize the dataset in the desired format.
+- It is used to create various views out of PivotTable in Excel based on the filters and visualizes the dataset in the desired format.